 I also define sub-levels (usually 3 within each level).

 Then a key distinction is made as between the 3 main polarities of experience, external/internal whole/part and form/emptiness.
 And again in dynamic interactive terms, these polarities combine notions of relative independence (where the poles are separated) and relative interdependence (where the poles are viewed in a complementary manner) respectively.

 The first polarity set (external/internal) leads to the view of stages as relating internally to the psychological self and externally to the physical world.

 This means for example that at the higher levels one realises that each new stage not only represents a new understanding with respect to internal self, but equally with respect to the external world.

-So for example - as I have repeatedly emphasised, we do not have the existence of just one type of Mathematics, as is commonly believed (that is equated with the absolute nature of Band 2 understanding), but potentially infinite types of Mathematics (with each containing a certain limited relative validity).
+So for example - as I have repeatedly emphasised, we do not have the existence of just one type of Mathematics, as is commonly believed (that is equated with the absolute nature of Band 2 understanding), but potentially unlimited types of Mathematics (with each containing a certain relative validity).

 The second polarity set (whole/part) leads to the view of stages as representing a dynamic relationship as between states and structures.
 In the "Stages of Development" I detail for the 21 levels (of the 7 bands that I defined at the time) the dynamic behaviour of both external/internal (as stages of self and reality) and likewise at even greater length the dynamic behaviour of whole/part (as states and structures).

 The third polarity set (form/emptiness) leads to the recognition of the deepest psycho-physical interactions operating throughout development.
 Though I have delayed consideration of the various ways in which interactions take place through the major levels (because of other concerns) I may return to this important topic in future.